chrisxfire/chrisxfire.github.io/content/notes/software-engineering/patterns/design-patterns/index.md

 weight: 1
 ---

-# The 23 Design Patterns from the Gang of Four
+# the 23 design patterns from the gang of four
 <table>
 <colgroup>
 <col style="width: 14%" />